eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

    ![terraform.tfvars](img/DetectionLab/terraform.tfvars.jpg)

-   Change all the mac addresses in `main.tf` if there are already existing VM using the same addresses.
+   - Change all mac addresses in `main.tf` if there are already existing VM using the same addresses.

 6. In `DetectionLab/ESXi`, execute the following commands.